akhilsonga/Up-/README.md

-# Up-

 Let's Up the game of Underprivileged Business Owners

 ## Introduction

 Up- is a chatbot designed to assist underprivileged business owners in managing their businesses more efficiently.
 With Up-, you can perform various tasks such as updating inventory, checking sales, analyzing business performance, and sending emails to customers, all through simple queries.

-# Underprivileged Business Owner Application
+# UnderPrivileged Business Owner Application

 I developed a comprehensive application tailored for underprivileged business owners, enabling them to conduct all operations using natural language.
 Customization is facilitated through Google Forms.